Regulatory actions for Oct. 10, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Karius, Neurasignal.
+Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: GC Biopharma, Noxopharm, Takeda Pharmaceutical, Transcenta Holding.

 Briefs